FIU-SCIS-Senior-Project-2015-Spring/vLabs/Code/Guacamole/guacamole-vlabs-installer/README.txt

 THE SHORT VERSION
 ------------------------------------------

-Getting a Guacamole server ready for vLabs is easy, just run the following two commands:
+Getting a Guacamole server ready for vLabs is easy, just complete these 22 steps:

+1) Create the text file key.key with a single line with the encription string for URL password encryption.
+(16 characters), save it in this directory.
+2) run the following commands
 sudo guacamole-installer.sh
 sudo guacamole-auth-url-installer.sh